Electing under Section 217 of the Income Tax Act

 Reprisal complaints

-If you have received a response regarding a previously submitted service complaint or a formal review of a CRA decision and feel you were not treated impartially by a CRA employee, you can submit a reprisal complaint by filling out Form RC459, Reprisal Complaint.
+If you received a response about a previously submitted service complaint or a formal review of a CRA decision and felt that you were not treated impartially by a CRA employee, you can submit a reprisal complaint by filling out Form RC459, Reprisal Complaint.
 For more information, see Reprisal complaints.

 Contact the CRA